-1989, 2007).
+Fish stocking has taken place upstream of the Project Area in the North Yuba River, and three locations in the South Yuba River (i.e., Washington Area, Highway 80, and Bridgeport) (CDFG 1989, 2007b).
 Stocked species were raised primarily at the Bear Valley, Mt.
 Shasta, and Mobile hatcheries.
-Stocking in the Washington area has taken place from 1951 through 2003; during this time some 354,000 rainbow trout, 10,300 brown trout and 1,620 rainbow trout (Kamloops and Coleman strains) were planted (CDFG 2007).
-At the Highway 80 location, nearly 903,000 rainbow trout were released between 1950 and 1978, the last recorded planting at this location (CDFG 2007).
+Stocking in the Washington area has taken place from 1951 through 2003; during this time some 354,000 rainbow trout, 10,300 brown trout and 1,620 rainbow trout (Kamloops and Coleman strains) were planted (CDFG 2007b).
+At the Highway 80 location, nearly 903,000 rainbow trout were released between 1950 and 1978, the last recorded planting at this location (CDFG 2007b).
 About 990 eastern brook trout and 4,000 brown trout also were stocked at this location.
 Only three stocking events are documented at the Bridgeport site.
-Stocking was conducted from 1998 through 2000, and 2,350 rainbow trout were released during this period (CDFG 2007).
-No records of Chinook salmon plantings in the North, Middle, and South Yuba rivers were found during the preparation of this Preliminary Information Package.
+Stocking was conducted from 1998 through 2000, and 2,350 rainbow trout were released during this period (CDFG 2007b).
+No records of Chinook salmon plantings in the North, Middle, and South Yuba rivers were found during the preparation of this Pre-Application Document.

 In 2006, a lawsuit was filed against CDFG contending that no Environmental Impact Report (EIR) had been completed for CDFG's stocking programs.
-As a result, an order was issued that placed a restriction against stocking non-native fish in California fresh waterbodies where surveys have demonstrated the presence of any of the 25 specified amphibian or fish species of special concern or where a survey for those species has not yet been done (CDFG 2008a).
-In accordance with an agreement, in 2008 CDFG halted stocking in nearly 200 lakes and streams pending completion of the EIR, which is anticipated in 2010 (CDFG 2008a).
-However, in the agreement, stocking is allowable and continues in waterbodies that meet certain requirements, some of which include: 1) human-made waterbodies >1,000 acres; 2) human-made waterbodies <1,000 acres and not connected to a river or stream; and 3) those that are not within California red-legged frog (CRLF) habitat (CDFG 2008a).
-Stocking in waters located upstream of the Project Area in 2009-2010 will take place in 11 waterbodies in Plumas County, 18 waterbodies in Sierra County, and 23 waterbodies in Nevada County (CDFG 2008b).
+As a result, an order was issued that placed a restriction against stocking non-native fish in California fresh waterbodies where surveys have demonstrated the presence of any of the 25 specified amphibian or fish species of special concern or where a survey for those species has not yet been done (CDFG 2008b).
+To comply with the order, in 2008 CDFG halted stocking in nearly 200 lakes and streams pending completion of the EIR, which is anticipated in 2010 (CDFG 2008b).
+However, stocking is allowable and continues in waterbodies that meet certain requirements, some of which include: 1) human-made waterbodies >1,000 acres; 2) human-made waterbodies <1,000 acres and not connected to a river or stream; and 3) waterbodies that are not within California red-legged frog habitat (CDFG 2008b).
+Stocking in waters located upstream of the Project Area in 2009-2010 will take place in 11 waterbodies in Plumas County, 18 waterbodies in Sierra County, and 23 waterbodies in Nevada County (CDFG 2008c).
 Several "allowable" lakes are located in the headwaters of the Middle and South Yuba watersheds, upstream of the Project.
 These include Carr Lake, Culbertson Lake, Faucherie Lake, Feeley Lake, Fuller Lake, Jackson Meadows Reservoir, Lower Lindsey Lake, Upper Lindsey Lake, Milk Lake, Penner Lake, Lower Rock Lake, Upper Rock Lake and Sawmill Lake.